Dayset/LessRedLUT/README.md

 https://github.com/Dayset/LessRedLUT/blob/main/Vertigo2.cube

  There are also -100% LUT files.
- You can try to find your perfect color correction LUT on the internet or create it with any image editing software.
+ You can find your perfect color correction LUT online or create it with any image editing software.
  It's even possible with OBS (Open Broadcaster Software).
  Overall it depends on the monitor/calibration and personal color preferences.